MASTERING LIGHT ONLINE WORKSHOP

-When starting out in landscape photography, it can be overwhelming to know where to even begin.
+For a beginner landscape photographer, it can be overwhelming to know where to even begin.
 There is a never-ending array of camera bodies, lenses, tripods, and accessories to choose from.
-In this article, I will give you some ideas on where to get started.
+In this article, I will give you some ideas on where to get started as a beginner landscape photographer.

 Choose a camera brand that speaks to you, the one that feels good in your hand and you enjoy using.
 Try to find a camera store (sadly there are few left) to test them out in person.
 I went rogue and chose Fujifilm because it is so much fun to use and felt the most natural to me.
 Ask around with any photographer friends you might know, or go to a local camera club, they will be happy to talk your ear off about gear.